| | |

 Our Favorite Family 4th of July Traditions for Kids

+The 4th of July traditions for kids that we come back to every year are the simple ones.
 One of our favorite things about holidays is creating traditions that our kids look forward to year after year.
 They don’t have to be elaborate or expensive.
 Some of our favorite memories have come from simple activities we can do together while counting down to fireworks, parades, and family barbecues.

 If you’re looking for some fun 4th of July traditions for kids, these are a few of the traditions we’re celebrating this year.